The Evolution of Mental Health Policy and Economics

 Designing insurance for the consequences of mental health problems is difficult because the problems of moral hazard, adverse selection, and agency that are the focus of the general health economics literature are all more severe in mental health.

-In contrast, it is notable that theory and empirical evidence suggests that more severe or complex mental health disorders are unlikely to generate the same moral hazard effects (Aron-Dine, Einav, Finkelstein, & Cullen, 2012).
+In contrast, it is notable that theory and empirical evidence suggest that more severe or complex mental health disorders are unlikely to generate the same moral hazard effects (Aron-Dine, Einav, Finkelstein, & Cullen, 2012).
 This is likely true for two reasons.
-The first is that the private costs of having a serious mental illness (SMI) are so high that ex post moral hazard effects would be unlikely.
+The first is that the private costs of having a SMI are so high that ex post moral hazard effects would be unlikely.
 The other is that people with a SMI do not usually determine the course of their own treatment, though they increasingly have more autonomy to do so.
 Instead, a provider is likely to determine the duration and amount of treatment for an individual with SMI (Frank & McGuire, 1986).

 The high price elasticity of demand for psychotherapy explains why insurance coverage for mental health has historically been much less complete than for physical health, whether because of cost-sharing or benefit coverage rules (Frank, McGuire, & Newhouse, 1995).
 In the United States, this pattern began to change in the 1990s when health insurers developed a new set of care management tools.
 Using administrative oversight and network design, insurers were able to triage patients to appropriate levels of care without relying on cost-sharing (Lu, Frank, & McGuire, 2008).
 The evidence from a range of evaluations of the impact of managed care on utilization of mental health services showed that the demand responses from expanding insurance could be attenuated (Frank & Garfield, 2007).
 Managed care demonstrated to policymakers that mental health services could be expanded without commensurate increases in spending (Beronio, Glied, & Frank, 2014).

 In the United States, the policy response to the changing rationing arrangements in mental health delivery was to enact the Mental Health Parity and Addictions Equity Act (MHPAE) of 2008, which required that insurers provide coverage for mental health and substance use disorder care on par with medical surgical coverage.
-Several recent studies have found that after parity there was only modest increases in utilization and spending of mental health services (Ettner et al., 2016; Busch et al., 2014; Antonisse, Garfield, Rudowitz, & Artiga, 2016).
+Several recent studies have found that, after parity, there were only modest increases in utilization of and spending on mental health services (Antonisse, Garfield, Rudowitz, & Artiga, 2016; Busch et al., 2014; Ettner et al., 2016).

 Mental health conditions are often chronic recurring conditions.
 Moreover, they are commonly comorbid with medical conditions, such as diabetes, hypertension, and congestive heart failure.
 In some cases, this is a consequence of the treatments for serious mental illnesses.
 In other cases, the medical condition can trigger psychiatric conditions (e.g., depression).
-This means that competing health plans or providers paid on a capitated basis have strong incentives to avoid patients with these conditions (Frank, Glazer, & McGuire, 2000; Ellis & McGuire, 2007).
+This means that competing health plans or providers paid on a capitated basis have strong incentives to avoid patients with these conditions (Ellis & McGuire, 2007; Frank, Glazer, & McGuire, 2000).
 These incentives have been a central factor in limited mental health coverage even in the presence of managed care arrangements.
-More recently public and private policymakers have crafted responses to address the incentives stemming from adverse selection.
+More recently, public and private policymakers have crafted responses to address the incentives stemming from adverse selection.

 The main institutional response to adverse selection in mental health services has been the adoption of carve-out contracts that, in competitive health insurance markets, span choices of health insurance and delegate all management of mental health and addiction services to a single organization.
 Under such carve-out contracts, a single insurer organization takes on all the risk of mental health.
 This type of contract removes the design of the mental health benefit from the insurer choices and market dynamics that create selection incentives.
 Instead, this arrangement makes mental health coverage a contractual matter between the payer and the managed behavioral healthcare organization.

 Regulatory responses to adverse selection around mental health have taken two forms.
-First, regulators require insurers to cover certain mental health benefits, and may also define the terms under which these benefits must be covered.
+First, regulators require insurers to cover certain mental health benefits, and they may also define the terms under which these benefits must be covered.
 During the 1980s and 1990s, dozens of states put into place minimum benefit statutes that required a specific level of mental health coverage (Frank & McGuire, 2000).
 An extension of this approach is the defining of mental healthcare as an essential health benefit and requiring parity in benefits, as was done under the Affordable Care Act.
 Nevertheless, through the use of administrative mechanisms, managed care plans can pursue incentives to compete to avoid enrollees who are persistently high cost.
 Second, regulators may use systems of risk adjustment or reinsurance to diminish the incentives for insurers to compete by avoiding those with mental health problems.
-The growing use of risk adjustment has led to a substantial literature on risk adjustment for mental health services (US Department of Health and Human Services Agency for Healthcare Research and Quality, 2015).
+The growing use of risk adjustment has led to a substantial literature on risk adjustment for mental health services (U.S. Department of Health and Human Services, Agency for Healthcare Research and Quality, 2015).
 Systems of risk adjustment can attenuate selection incentives, but risk adjustment systems in current use continue to leave in place strong incentives to avoid people with these conditions (Ettner, Frank, & Kessler, 1997; McGuire, Newhouse, Normand, Shi, & Zuvekas, 2014; Montz et al., 2016).
-These incentives lead competing insurance plans to underprovide welfare-improving mental health services, or to reduce the quality of services to discourage enrollment (Reed, 1974; Padgett, Patrick, Burns, Schlesinger, & Cohen, 1993; Deb, Wilcox-Gök, Holmes, & Rubin, 1996; Perneger, Allaz, Etter, & Rougemont, 1995; Rogers, Wells, Meredith, Sturm, & Burnam, 1993).
+These incentives lead competing insurance plans to underprovide welfare-improving mental health services, or to reduce the quality of services to discourage enrollment (Deb, Wilcox-Gök, Holmes, & Rubin, 1996; Padgett, Patrick, Burns, Schlesinger, & Cohen, 1993; Perneger, Allaz, Etter, & Rougemont, 1995; Reed, 1974; Rogers, Wells, Meredith, Sturm, & Burnam, 1993).
 While risk adjustment can aid in addressing adverse selection incentives, it comes at the cost of increased incentives to “upcode,” that is, the tendency of health plans to assign diagnoses to individual patients indicating greater complexity of illness than occurs for similar patients paid under fee-for-service arrangements.